secure-software-engineering/rose/study-procedure.md

 ### Creating a study configuration file

-Before creating a study configuration file, you should finalize the study design so far that the following question can be answered:
+Before creating a study configuration file, you should finalize the study design so far that you can answer the following basic questions:

   * On which social media site shall participants' actions being tracked?
   * What kind of actions need to be tracked?
   * Do dependencies between actions matter?
 Is it important for the study whether different, subsequent actions aiming on the same item need to be identified as such, e.g., in Facebook a "Like" and a "Comment" is applied to the same posting.
   * Do dependencies between actions across study participants matter?
-For example, are participants belonging to a group whose members regularly interact on particular items on a social media site, and is this entanglement relevant for the study?
+For example, are participants belonging to a group whose members regularly interact on particular items on a social media site, and is this entanglement relevant for your study?
   * How critical is continuity for the study?
-If tracking of certain actions is suspended for a couple of days because of changes in the social media site does this easily become mission critical to the study?
+If tracking of certain actions is suspended for a couple of days because of changes on the social media site does this easily become mission critical to your study?
   * Shall participants comment on their actions in situ as part of the study design?

 ROSE can be used in various ways to satisfy the different needs expressed by the answers to these questions.
-It might require different settings in the configuration file to account for your needs, and, in certain case also changes in the ROSE infrastructure as shown early on in this description.
+It might require specific settings in the configuration file to account for your needs, and, in certain cases also changes in the ROSE infrastructure as explained earlier.

 As a first step you should take a look at the study creator which can be access with the main menu "Researcher Features" and "Study Creator" after you have enabled the expert features as explained before.